PicsArt/cppbind/docs/03_get_started/06_templates.rst

 Class templates
 ~~~~~~~~~~~~~~~

-For a class template CppBind generates a new type for each specialization.
+For a class template, CppBind generates a new type for each specialization.
 Let's generate bindings for a template class ``Stack``.
 We should specify all expected types for template parameter ``T``.

 Here is the code in C++: